 On 26th June 1541, Francisco Pizarro – Spanish conquistador and murderous subjugator of the Inca Empire – got his just desserts when he was assassinated by his own people.
 The old ruffian, near 70, was seated at dinner with several close friends and relatives, when twenty armed men – led by the son of his former close companion, Diego de Almagro, who Pizarro had cold-heartedly condemned to death – burst into his palace in Lima.
-Like a lion roused in his lair, the startled tyrant leapt up, tore a sword from the wall, and killed three of his assailants before being stabbed in the throat.
+The startled tyrant leapt up, tore a sword from the wall, and killed three of his assailants before being stabbed in the throat.
 Crying “Jesus!”, Pizarro fell to the cold palace floor.
 Ever the faithful servant to the Christian god in whose name he’d killed millions, he managed to paint the sign of the cross with his own blood and piously kissed it before expiring.

-It was a suitably violent and dramatic end for this ruthless, illiterate adventurer whose very name – like his fellow conqueror and distant cousin Cortés – is synonymous with greed, treachery and annihilation.
+It was a suitably violent and dramatic end for this ruthless, illiterate adventurer whose very name – like his distant cousin Cortés – is synonymous with greed, treachery and annihilation.

 For nine months after the infamous Battle of Cajamarca, Pizarro held Atahualpa prisoner – forcing the emperor to act as a frontman while the Spaniard took over his empire.
 Appealing to his captor’s insatiable greed, Atahualpa attempted to buy Pizarro off – promising a room full of gold and two of silver in exchange for his liberation.
 Pizarro happily agreed to the deal, then promptly brought Atahualpa up on charges of adultery, idolatry and insurrection.
 Pizarro, an illegitimate commoner, then sentenced to death the noble leader of 10 million.
 Furthermore, Atahualpa was to be burned at the stake – a fitting death for a heathen, so thought the pious Spanish, but purgatory according to Incan beliefs.
 At the last moment, Atahualpa was offered clemency if he would convert to Christianity.
 The emperor submitted, and was executed by strangulation.
 Pizarro ordered that the corpse be burned anyway.